Description

 Nb.
 This small antique kneehole was probably made to a special estate order.
 All lined in best quality English oak.

-An additional rarely encountered feature, probably unique, is a steel lever concealed beneath the kneehole which releases yet another secret compartment within the cupboard recess.
+An additional, very rare feature – probably unique – is a steel lever concealed beneath the kneehole which releases yet another secret compartment within the cupboard recess.

 For a discerning collector.